Suicidology 2024 – 2025

 The National Suicide Prevention Conference – 22 Apr 2026

-There are also more conferences, please google, suicide prevention conferences 2026.
+There are also more conferences available throughout the UK, please google, suicide prevention conferences 2026.

 At SAPUK, we are doing 9 social anxiety reduction events collaborating with other organisations.
 We also provide Walk & Talks from the Preston area and Lancashire.
 We provide these in Dewsbury too, if you are looking for joining something similar, please search locally for ‘Walk & Talk near me’ – a bunch should pop up for you.